Innovation & Resilience Fund

 - Not have exceeded the permitted subsidy control threshold.

-The IRF3 is funded by the Government’s £2.6 billion UK Shared Prosperity Fund as part of its levelling-up programme.
+The IRF4 is funded by the UK Government’s Shared Prosperity Fund.

 How we can help

-We’ve been supporting rural businesses, communities and farmers for over 25 years, and we’re experts in preparing funding and planning applications.
+We’ve been supporting small, rural businesses, communities and farmers for over 30 years, and we’re experts in preparing funding and planning applications.
+Currently, we're unable to offer free support under a funded programme, but we can support you on a commercial basis at a very competitive rate.

 Farm Businesses

-If you are interested in applying for a grant for your farm business, we can support you under our Future Farming Resilience Programme.
+If you are interested in applying for a grant for your farm business, we can help on a commercial basis.

 For general enquiries, please get in touch using the form below.
-Alternatively email or call us, free, on 0800 592 872.
+Alternatively, email or call us on 01837 659 059.